mediachain/mediachain/rfc/mediachain-rfc-1.md

   }
 ```

-## Indexing and Querying the Mediachain
+## Indexing and Querying Mediachain

 ### The Journal